AJMansfield/Intelligence-Core-Public/kttu02.md

   you did your best to _try_ to remember and use it, at least for that conversation;
   show you were at least _trying_ to reciprocate.

-Their writing system, at least, was consistent.

-you did your best to try to remember words they used for But inferring the context of his made it hard for him, and gave reputation of being somewhat dim-witted or childish.

-  but using it all the time made him a kind of 'permanent stranger' to everyone, marking him as a foreigner.

-  they were more than willing to use whatever english they'd somehow managed to pick up just from context talking to him and presumably other kenders who'd themselves picked up a bit of english

-but his lack of a kind of

-he _tried_, humans just weren't wired to be able to communicate in t

-the fact you're not able to 'reciprocate' and incorporate linguistic fragments And, oddly enough, as he gotten around, that common subset often included English words.

-There were a handful of
-  aside from a kind of pidgin language mostly used in a sort of 'language negotiaton' process -

-Each individual clan seemed to use its own separate dialect or language within the clan, but there wasn't really any common pidgin languages, rather, conversations between members of different clans seemed to just use a random mish-mash of the two
-He'd made some progress and had gotten a grasp on a kind of common pidgin language.

-  this was rarely used for full conversations

-a kind of common subset that most of the cities inhabitant's would understand, can ask for basic things.
-But while conversations between total strangers would often start out in this common pidgin dialect, they'd quickly negotiate and move into using more complex 'common dialect'.

-While the intersection between everyone could be summarized in this small pidgin dialect, any two people would

-Most conversations between strangers usually started with this, the common ground between any two individuals was often much broader than

-tries to learn to speak their language, but they were learning to speak English themselves, very rapidly. the roots are indeed mashed and washed to separate out the starch.
+the roots are indeed mashed and washed to separate out the starch.

 This was used to make a slightly-sour-tasting flatbread that formed the main staple of their diet.